Kinetic time-inhomogeneous L{\'e}vy-driven model: Some technical results

 \section{Some technical results}

-Let us state first a Gronwall-type lemma which has been used to get moment estimates. \begin{lem}[Gronwall-type lemma] Fix $r\in [0,1)$ and $t_0\in \mathbb{R}$.
+Let us state first a Grönwall-type lemma which has been used to get moment estimates.
+The proof can be found in \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a}. \begin{lem}[Grönwall-type lemma] Fix $r\in [0,1)$ and $t_0\in \mathbb{R}$.
 Assume that $g$ is a non-negative real-valued function, $b$ is a positive function and $a$ is a differentiable real-valued function.
 Moreover, suppose that the function $bg^{r}$ is a continuous function.\\ Assume that

 Then, setting $C_{r}:= 2^{\frac{1}{1-r}}$,